AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/publish.md

    ![Build for Staging](images/mobile-publishing-buildForStaging.png)
 1. Once the green-dot icon appears, the library can be previewed in the Staging environment.

 In a real-life scenario, the next step in the process would typically be to have your QA team validate the changes in the Staging library.
-They can do this using the Debugger.

 **To Validate the Changes in the Staging Library**